Realizability of tropical pluri-canonical divisors: Introduction

 Very little is known about the topology of the projectivized strata $\bP \Omega^k \cM_{g} (\mu)$ of the $k$-Hodge bundle.
 We believe that our criterion will be useful for further research in this direction.

-In the recent and much-celebrated work \cite{CGP21} the authors computed the top weight cohomology of $\cM_{g}$ from the reduced rational cohomology of the link of $M_{g}^\trop$.
-The same technique was shortly after applied to compute the top weight cohomology for some instances of the moduli space of abelian varieties $\mathcal{A}_g$ in \cite{BBCMMW21}.
+In the recent and much-celebrated work \cite{CGP21} the authors computed the top weight cohomology of $\cM_{g}$ from the reduced rational cohomology of the link around the cone point of $M_{g}^\trop$.
+The same technique was applied to the top weight cohomology of the moduli space of abelian varieties $\mathcal{A}_g$ in \cite{BBCMMW21} shortly after.
 In both cases it is vital to identify the tropical moduli space with the boundary complex of the classical moduli space (see e.g.~\cite{ACP} for the case of curves).
 With our description of the realizability locus in $\tropHodge$ we take the first step towards a similar computation of the top weight cohomology of strata of $k$-differentials.
+More precisely, we expect there to be a map from the dual boundary complex of the multi-scale differential space to the link around the cone point of our realizability locus.
+This map cannot be expected to be injective; for this we would have to include more combinatorial data into the definition of tropical normalized covers (e.g. an analogue of the so-called \emph{prong matching} which was introduced in \cite{BCGGM} or the data of a \emph{dilation flow} as discussed in \cite{MHRSY24}).
+However, we are optimistic that a suitable enrichment of our definition will enable a similar application of the techniques of \cite{CGP21} to the multi-scale differential space.

-We want to highlight some work related to this article.
-Amini-Baker-Brugall\'{e}-Rabinoff study in \cite{ABBR_I} and \cite{ABBR_II} the realizability problem for finite harmonic morphisms of tropical curves.
+We would like to highlight some work related to this article.
+Amini-Baker-Brugall\'{e}-Rabinoff \cite{ABBR_I, ABBR_II} study the realizability problem for finite harmonic morphisms of tropical curves.
 Without the extra data of a pluri-canonical divisor, the global obstruction to realizability induced by the global $k$-residue condition from \cite{BCGGM19} does not occur.
-Indeed \cite[Corollary~1.6]{ABBR_I} shows that the only obstructions occur locally at the vertices.
-Furthermore, adding the data of an effective divisor to the problem the condition on the rank of the realization being equal to the rank of the tropical divisor is a non-trivial condition, see \cite[Section~5]{ABBR_II}.
+Indeed, \cite[Corollary~1.6]{ABBR_I} shows that the only obstructions occur locally at the vertices.
+Furthermore, adding the data of an effective divisor to the problem, the condition on the rank of the realization being equal to the rank of the tropical divisor is a non-trivial condition, see \cite[Section~5]{ABBR_II}.

 By \cite[Theorem~1.1]{CJP15} every effective divisor class on a chain of loops is realizable by an effective divisor of the same rank.
-This is not a contradiction to our findings in Section \ref{subsec:example_dumbbell_graph} because in this article we consider the much harder problem of realizability of divisors rather than divisor classes.
+This is not a contradiction to our findings in Section~\ref{subsec:example_dumbbell_graph} because in this article we consider the much harder problem of realizability of divisors rather than divisor classes.